Waitakere City: History

+Coat of arms

 Administrative structure

 The elected Council consisted of the mayor and 14 councillors representing the four wards.
 Each ward also had an elected community board that considered local issues.

 Geography, wards and suburbs

 Henderson Ward

 This urban ward contained the old Henderson borough as well as the suburbs of Glendene, Te Atatū South, and Te Atatū Peninsula (formerly Te Atatū North).
 There were 40,086 residents in 2001.
 It was located immediately to the west of Auckland city, some 10 kilometres from the city centre, along the western shores of the Waitematā Harbour and its southwestern arm, the Whau River.

 Massey Ward

 Although this area was principally urban, it also had some farms and lifestyle blocks in the north and west.
 The ward contained the suburbs of Whenuapai, Hobsonville, West Harbour, Massey, Ranui, and Henderson North.
 It had a population of 51,369 in the 2001 census.
 It was located to the north of the Henderson Ward, along the Waitemata's northwestern shore, and included one of New Zealand's largest concentrations of former military bases, with former large army and air force stations within the ward.